DLCV-Fall-2019/hw3-ntudlcvta2019/README.md

 - **If we can not reproduce the scores or images in your report, you will get 0 points in the corresponding problem.**
 - **If we can not execute your code, we will give you a chance to make minor modifications to your code.
 After you modify your code**
-    - If we can execute your code and reproduce your results on the validation set, you will still receive a 30% penalty in your homework score.
+    - If we can execute your code and reproduce your results in the report, you will still receive a 30% penalty in your homework score.
     - If we can run your code but cannot reproduce your results in the report, you will get 0 points in the corresponding problem.
     - If we still cannot execute your code, you will get 0 in the corresponding problem.